All Episodes

 We'll do that too.

-They justify it, they rationalize it, and they have no desire to get to any truth.
+And they have no desire to get to any truth.

-And no matter how good a job is done, on whatever level, they'll never give credit unless you're a Democrat.
+And no matter how good a job is done on whatever level, they'll never give credit unless you're a Democrat.

-He's gonna be protected on Tara Reed.
+He's going to be protected on Tara Reed.

 They'll protect him on that too.

-And it goes on and on.
+And it goes on and on, just like they protected Hillary.

-If you like the president, you voted for the president, you're just a smelly, you know, Trump supporting Walmart shopper, irredeemable, deplorable.
+You're just a smelly, you know, Trump supporting Walmart chopper, irredeemable, deplorable.

 You know, these people are racist.